 Everything you ever wanted to know about the Costa de Almería

-Almería, a very common name when tourism is the subject.
+Almería is a very common name when tourism is the subject.
 It might refer to Almeria City, house to nearly 200.000 people.
 Or it might refer to the Spanish province of Almería, of which Almería city is the capital.
-Either way, the name only brings up images of beautiful beaches, stunning mountain ranges and a quite interesting history.
+Either way, the name only brings up images of beautiful beaches, stunning mountain ranges and quite interesting history.

-Location wise, the province of Almería is located inside the Autonomous community of Andalusia, a huge landmass that fully covers the south end of the Iberic peninsula.
-The province’s border is marked by several natural landmarks, such as Gádor’s Sierra on the west, Sierra Alhamilla on the north, a great valley with the delta of the Andaraz river over the east, and hundreds of miles of gorgeous coast along the southern border with the Mediterranean Sea.
+Location-wise, the province of Almería is located in the Autonomous community of Andalusia, a huge landmass that thoroughly covers the south end of the Iberic peninsula.
+The province’s border is marked by several natural landmarks, such as Gádor’s Sierra to the west, Sierra Alhamilla on the north, a great valley with the delta of the Andaraz river over the east, and hundreds of miles of gorgeous coast along the southern border with the Mediterranean Sea.

-As of the climate, most of the Iberic peninsula’s conditions are maintained, nonetheless, the temperatures are much lower than those of the northern provinces, unsurprisingly.
-With minimum temperatures of 8º (Celsius) in a January’s morning and maximum temperatures of 31º on an August noon.
+As for the climate, most of the Iberic peninsula’s conditions are maintained, nonetheless, the temperatures are much lower than those of the northern provinces, unsurprisingly.
+With minimum temperatures of 8º (Celsius) on a January morning and maximum temperatures of 31º on an August noon.
 Normally, bathing time extends from May to October, which is just shy of 9 months.
 Find out all the monthly statistics for the city of Almería, including sea temperature, in our infographic.

-The Arabic influence is very strongly rooted in this area, a great example of this is the former Arabic fortress known as “La Alcazaba”, built in the year 955 by the Muslim governors of the time, that ruled from its insides.
-If ancient architecture and medieval history are counted amongst your interests, this is a place you can’t go without seeing.
+The Arabic influence is very strongly rooted in this area, a great example of this is the former Arabic fortress known as “La Alcazaba”, built in the year 955 by the Muslim governors of the time, which ruled from its insides.
+If ancient architecture and medieval history are counted among your interests, this is a place you can’t go without seeing.

 The Alcazaba of Almería is a fortified complex in Almería.
 The word “Alcazaba” from the Arabic word al-qasbah, signifies a walled-fortification in a city.